gulabd/UVITTools.jl/README.md

 ## Usage
 `UVITTools` allows FUV/NUV grating spectroscopy and aperture photometry of astronomical sources observed with the [Ultra-Violet Imaging Telescope (UVIT)](https://uvit.iiap.res.in/) on-board the Indian space observatory [*AstroSat*](https://www.isro.gov.in/AstroSat.html).
 The package is compatible with the processed data generated  with the [CCDLAB pipeline](https://iopscience.iop.org/article/10.1088/1538-3873/aa8800).
+Check the [latest documentation here](https://gulabd.github.io/UVITTools.jl/dev/).

 ```julia
 julia> using UVITTools